bhurwitz33/be487-fall-2023/exercises/08_assembly/08_assembly.md

 # Metagenome Assembly

 ### Questions:
-- "Why should genomic data be assembled?"
+- Why should genomic data be assembled?
-- "What is the difference between reads and contigs?"
+- What is the difference between reads and contigs?
-- "How can we assemble a metagenome?"
+- How can we assemble a metagenome?
 ### Objectives:
-- "Understand what an assembly is."
+- Understand what an assembly is.
-- "Run a metagenomics assembly workflow."
+- Run a metagenomics assembly workflow.
-- "Use an environment in a bioinformatic pipeline."
+- Use an environment in a bioinformatic pipeline.
 ### Keypoints:
-- "Assembly groups reads into contigs."
+- Assembly groups reads into contigs.
-- "De Bruijn Graphs use Kmers to assembly cleaned reads."
+- De Bruijn Graphs use Kmers to assembly cleaned reads.
-- "Program screen allows you to keep open remote sessions."
+- Program screen allows you to keep open remote sessions.
-- "MetaSPAdes is a metagenomes assembler."
+- MetaSPAdes is a metagenomes assembler.
-- "Assemblers take FastQ files as input and produce a Fasta file as output."
+- Assemblers take FastQ files as input and produce a Fasta file as output.
 ---

 ## Assembling reads